Building a plan

 1. Click a step to select it.

-3. Scroll to Hazards and click + Add hazard.
+3. In the hazards dock, click + Add hazard.

 4. Fill in type, hazard description, and risk (severity × probability).